kahlertfr/depth-aware-motion-deblurring/docs/chapters/blur-basics.rst

 The amount of blur depends on the kernel size.
 An image convolved with a large blur kernel is blurred more than one convolved with a small kernel.

-The blur kernel is also known as point spread function (PSF) which describes how an idealized point-shaped object is mapped through a system.
+The blur kernel is also known as point spread function (PSF) which describes how an idealized point-shaped object is mapped through a system :cite:`SMITH2002`.
 So we can use it to describe the movement of a point on the image plane.
 The figure :ref:`psf-exp` shows a convolution of a flat scene with a typical hand-shake blur kernel.

 .. raw:: LaTex